python-microscopy/python-microscopy/doc/DataModel.rst

 calls to ``getSlice``.
 Because 2D slicing is performed before concatenation, this allows axial line profiles or ROIs to be extracted without ever having the full image file in memory. *DataSources* also present a ``.shape`` attribute which is very similar to the ``.shape`` attribute of numpy arrays, with the major difference that a number of empty dimensions are appended to the end of the shape.
-It is perfectly OK to index (but not currently slice) a data source outside it's true dimensionality. e.g. for a 3D data source ::
+It is perfectly OK to index a data source outside it's true dimensionality. e.g. for a 3D data source ::

     image.data[100:120,230:250,10:30]